 After abortion doctor Gosnell was convicted of first-degree murder, NARAL Pro-Choice America issued a press release saying it showed how evil pro-lifers were.
 The New York Times quoted from this press release without asking even a single tough follow-up question, such as why NARAL investigators never reported that Gosnell’s clinic, which they inspected, was so horrific.

 Or take it further, as many reporters have done with the progressive public relations campaigns from Faith in Public Life (FPL).
 When religious leaders opposed the HHS mandate, FPL suggested that they were being too partisan.
 Reporters agreed.
 But when FPL ran a bus tour featuring nuns who opposed Republican Rep. Paul Ryan’s budget, reporters highlighted that tour in front-page pieces and fluffy profiles.
-Don’t worry that these campaigns directly contradict each other — just print whatever the PR firm tells you to do.
+Don’t worry that these campaigns directly contradict each other — just print whatever the PR firm tells you to.

 Pick Sides (i.e., promote sympathy for one side and hostility for the other)